Zeldon/cryptomonitor/README.md

-# crytomonitor
+# React App to Track some Crypto Stuff and News.

-To Monitor Crypto Stuff
+Stay tuned for more...